aliHafizji/SplitImageView/README.md

 ## Inspired from

-This view has been inspired from Krzysztof Zablocki's implementation of this for iOS.
+This view has been inspired from Krzysztof Zablocki's implementation of the SplitImageView for iOS.
 Here is a [link](https://github.com/krzysztofzablocki/KZImageSplitView) to his repository.